mikkohei13/havistin2/readme.md

 ## Must

+- Paginate fetching mappable observations of a square.
+Must do this before top square has less than 1000 mappable observations.
+- Birds of prey on adjusted form
 - Command to deploy version other than latest.
 First submit to Articat Registry, then deploy from there using --image option.
-- Paginate fetching mappable observations of a square.
-Must do this before top square has less than 1000 mappable observations.

 ## Should